yecril71pl/cpp-docs.pl-pl/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ### <a name="remarks"></a>Uwagi

-Wywołaj tę funkcję, aby dołączyć określony znak do końca istniejącego `CSimpleStringT` obiektu.
+Wywołaj tę funkcję, aby dołączyć określony znak do końca istniejącego obiektu `CSimpleStringT`.

 ##  <a name="copychars"></a>CSimpleStringT::CopyChars